Liang2527/MA708Final/README.md

 # MA708Final
- This is my Final Thesis Production for my M.A.
-Class at LIU Brooklyn :)
+ This is my Final Thesis Production for M.A. at LIU Brooklyn :)